nv1t/blog-backup/_posts/2019-05-05-Get-me-all-the-maps.md

 But: Scanning such a massive picture would cost ~40 Euro and nobody was willing to pay that.
 I can understand that nearly every scan could damage the map, so, wouldn't it be a better option to use an already scanned one?

-The search began and she was successful.
+The search began and it was successful.
 A [Czech website](http://chartae-antiquae.cz/) old maps had this map in it's entirety on their page.

 The only crux: It was in tiles and viewable like google maps.
 No complete picture in high resolution was anywhere to be found.